PKU-IDEA/Efficient-TDP-HeteroSTA/README.md

 # Efficient-TDP-HeteroSTA
 We integrate HeteroSTA into Efficient-TDP ("Timing-Driven Global Placement by Efficient Critical Path Extraction").
 It is built upon the popular open-source infrastructure [DREAMPlace](https://github.com/limbo018/DREAMPlace).

+## Get your HeteroSTA license
+Obtain a free license by visiting the website [HeterSTA](https://heterosta.pkueda.org.cn/#getting-started), then replace the existing license with the new one in the file: dreamplace/ops/timing_heterosta/src/timing_hs_io_cpp.cpp.

 ## Build with Docker

 We highly recommend the use of Docker to enable a smooth environment configuration.